 4. Zone 5b

-This zone, shown in dark blue color on our map shown above, covers significant portions of northern and central Utah, with average annual minimum temperatures ranging from -15°F to -10°F (-26.1°C to -23.3°C).
-It includes many cities in higher elevations such as Park City, Kamas, and Oakley.
+Zone 5b, shown in dark blue on our map, covers parts of northern and central Utah.
+Average annual minimum temperatures range from -15°F to -10°F (-26.1°C to -23.3°C).
+Cities in zone 5b include Park City, Kamas, and Oakley.

 5. Zone 6a